HCA Healthcare (HCA) Q2 2017 Results - Earnings Call Transcript

 Yeah, and this is Sam.
 On the margin side, clearly, when we are acquiring facilities inside an existing market where we have infrastructure and capabilities to support those particular facilities with local infrastructure and then layer on the corporate infrastructure, we do see prospects for achieving end market margins.

 Now, our markets have different margins.
 Some margins are higher in one market or the other.
-So say company average, I have to look at it more specifically around the individual markets.
+So to say company average, I have to look at it more specifically around the individual markets.
 The Savannah operation, as Milton said, is a new market for us.
 It is a market-maker, as I mentioned on the last call, because of the certificate need offerings that it already has in the State of Georgia.
 We believe there's a lot of opportunity in that particular facility.
-It will take us longer to get it than it will hospitals that are in market, but we do believe over a four to five year period, we're going to be in a really good position financially with this particular investment in this particular hospital.
+It will take us longer to get it than it will hospitals that are in market, but we do believe over a four to five year period, we're going to be in a really good position financially with this particular investment and this particular hospital.

 Victor L. Campbell - HCA Healthcare, Inc.